 Nevertheless, it’s very unfair to say that either Costa Rica or Panama are crowded when we think about some of the tourist destinations in Europe, US, and South East Asia… Between, Costa Rica and Panama, Panama is generally less visited.

 In conclusion, when comparing Panama and Costa Rica closely we can see that despite being quite similar, they offer slightly different things to travelers.

 Panama, through Panama City, has more cultural and heritage tourism and that vibrant urban and nightlife that is lacking in Costa Rica.
-Yet, it also has lots of outdoors activities, wildlife viewing opportunities, beaches, volcanoes… It has less quantity, but the quality is similar.
+Yet, it also has lots of outdoor activities, wildlife viewing opportunities, beaches, volcanoes… It has less quantity, but the quality is similar.

-Hence, we preferred Panama to Costa Rica, it’s more diverse (and has San Blas)… but if we had to return we would return to Costa Rica, as we feel that there are more things to see and do that we haven’t explore… Does it make sense to you…? 🙂
+Hence, we preferred Panama to Costa Rica, it’s more diverse (and has San Blas)… but if we had to return we would return to Costa Rica, as we feel that there are more things to see and do than we haven’t explore… Does it make sense to you…? 🙂